magento/devdocs/src/guides/v2.4/test/integration/annotations/magento-data-fixture.md

 -  as a PHP script file that is used by other tests and test cases.
 -  as a local method that is used by other tests in the test cases.
--  as a Parametrized Fixture class that implements `Magento\TestFramework\FixtureInterface` or `Magento\TestFramework\RevertibleFixtureInterface`
+-  as a Parameterized Fixture class that implements `Magento\TestFramework\FixtureInterface` or `Magento\TestFramework\RevertibleFixtureInterface`

 ### Fixture as a separate file